CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Nodes,-Segments,-Lanes.md

 Some workshop road and track assets provide **Nodeless networks** which allow segments to connect to junctions without the side effects of having a node:

-* The benefit is that the end of the segment won't be distored by the junction node; this facilitates some innovative design opportunities for asset creators and detailers
+* The benefit is that the end of the segment won't be distorted by the junction node; this facilitates some innovative design opportunities for asset creators and detailers
 * The downside is that some traffic management features, such as stop signs and traffic lights, aren't available on the nodeless networks.